-1. Divide the cards into two stacks – activity cards (orange border) and emotions cards (purple border).
-Shuffle each stack and place each stack on the table face down.
+1. Divide the game cards into two stacks – activity cards (teal) and emotions cards (purple).
+Shuffle each stack and place it on the

 2. Choose a player to start.
-That player chooses one activity card and one emotion card off the top of each stack and performs the activity for the chosen emotion.
-The cards are then returned to the bottom of each card stack.
+That player takes one activity card and one emotion card from the top of each stack, being careful not to reveal which emotion card they have drawn, and performs the activity listed on the activity card for the chosen emotion card.

 3. Play moves to the next player and continues around the group.

-- Remove the more complex emotions cards from the emotions stack (for example discouraged, confident, etc) and start out with the simpler, more obvious emotions that children are already familiar with (for example, happy, sad, angry).
+- Remove the more complex emotions cards from the emotions stack (for example discouraged, confident, amused, etc), starting out with the simpler, more obvious emotions that the children playing are already familiar with (happy, sad, angry).
 You may wish to print extra copies of these cards.

 - Provide the child with an age appropriate level of support to complete each activity.